Myoclonus epilepsy with ragged-red fibers

 (4) Typical EEG findings with diffuse or more or less unilateral electrical status epilepticus during slow sleep occurring in up to 85% of slow sleep. |

 Neuropsychological development.
-Normal neuropsychological development at the beginning of the disease is present in 60% to 75% of cases (20; 89; 90; 130).
+Normal neuropsychological development at the beginning of the disease is present in 60% to 75% of cases (21; 87; 88; 125).
 Rapid cognitive and behavioral deterioration is followed after the appearance of electrical status epilepticus during slow sleep, with deterioration of IQ, language, cognitive functions, and behavior.
-Patients can show a profound decrease in intellectual level, poor memory, impaired temporospatial orientation, reduced attention span, hyperkinesis, aggressive behavior, and even psychosis (60; 130).
-Mental and behavioral deterioration evoking a frontal lobe syndrome has been described in children with spikes or spike-waves discharges in the frontal lobe (113) that can even persist after resolution of electrical status epilepticus during slow sleep in the EEG (140).
+Patients can show a profound decrease in intellectual level, poor memory, impaired temporospatial orientation, reduced attention span, hyperkinesis, aggressive behavior, and even psychosis (58; 125).
 A comprehensive study of language development in 10 right-handed children and adolescents with continuous spike-and-wave sleep syndrome was reported.
-Severe language impairments in lexical and syntactic skills were found.
-Their language profile was different from that observed in Landau Kleffner syndrome (26).
-In a retrospective study of 16 patients with idiopathic continuous spike-and-waves during slow sleep (CSWS), neuropsychological outcome was better than behavioral outcome, and the lexical-semantic route in reading and writing resulted more severely affected compared to the phonological route (21).
-Fourteen patients with ESES were evaluated in 2010 (108).
-Eleven children had behavioral issues, and seven showed evidence of cognitive impairment.
-A long-term follow-up of cognitive functions in 61 patients with continuous spike-waves during sleep had the objective to identify variables that predispose patients to a poorer long-term neuropsychological outcome.
-One of the conclusions was that CSWS/ESWS is a complex pathology and that many variables contribute to the outcome (80).
+Severe language impairments in lexical and syntactic skills were found (27).
+In a retrospective study of 16 patients with idiopathic continuous spike-and-waves during slow sleep (CSWS), neuropsychological outcome was better than behavioral outcome, and the lexical-semantic route in reading and writing resulted more severely affected compared to the phonological route (22).
+Mental and behavioral deterioration evoking a frontal lobe syndrome has also been described in children with spikes or spike-waves discharges in the frontal lobe that can even persist after resolution of electrical status epilepticus during slow sleep in the EEG (108; 135).

 Electroclinical parameters in the pre-CSWS period that have been proposed to predict a poor outcome are early-onset seizures, appearance of new seizures, and a significant increase in seizure frequency.
 From the electrical point of view, an increase in the frequency of the interictal EEG paroxysms while awake and during sleep and bilateral spike-and-wave paroxysms may also be predictive of a poor evolution in CSWS (14).